bob-fornal/work-notes/Cloud/AWS/CSAA/AWS-Fundamentals.md

 ### Disaster Recovery (DR)

 A set of policies, tools, and procedures to **enable the recovery** or **continuation** of **vital** technology infrastructure and systems **following a natural or human-induced disaster**.

+## Domain Name System (DNS)

+DNS is a **discovery service**.

+* Translate machine naming into human and vice-versa (example, 104.98.34.131 to www.amazon.com).
+* It is huge and has to be distributed, global, and resilient.
+* All IPv4 and IPv6 Addresses have to be accounted for.

+DNS Zone ...

+* Somewhere on the Internet is one Zone File for (www.amazon.com), with a DNS Record inside it and the IP Address to connect to the site.
+It is hosted by a Nameserver (NS).
+* Query, get the IP Address then connect to the site.

+Notes ...

+* **DNS Client**: Any machine (laptop, phone, tablet, PC, etc.).
+* **DNS Resolver**: Software on DNS Client, or a server, which queries the DNS.
+* **DNS Zone**: A part of the DNS database (example, amazon.com).
+* **Zone File**: A physical database for a Zone.
+* **DNS Nameserver**: Where zone files are hosted.

+DNS Root ...

+* DNS Root and DNS Root Zone; hosted on 13 special servers known as the root servers.
+* These servers are an entry point.
+* The vendor provides a root hints file that links to the root servers.
+* The DNS Root Zone is managed by Internet Assigned Numbers Authority (IANA).

+DNS Hierarchy ...

+* DNS is based on trust (chain-of-trust).
+* The Root Zone is authoritative.
+* The Root Zone can delegate a part of itself to another entity or zone, passing on the authoritative status.

+More Notes ...

+* **Root Hints**: This file points at the root server's IPs and addresses.
+* **Root Server**: Hosts the DNS Root Zone.
+* **Root Zone**: Points at top-level domain authoritative servers.
+* **gTLD**: Generic top-level domains.
+* **ccTLD**: Country-code top-level domains.

+## Route53 Fundamentals

+1. Register Domains
+2. Host Zone ... managed nameservers.

+* Global Service, as a single database.
+Globally resilient service.

+Register Domains ...

+* Has a relationship with all of the major Domain Registries.

+1. Registering.
+It checks the Registry for availability.
+2. It then generates a Zone File for the domain being registered (Hosted Zone).
+3. Allocates name servers (four servers) for the Zone.
+4. It communicates with the Register and adds the name server records into the Nameservice (NS) top-level domain.

+Hosted Zones ...

+* Zone files (Hosted Zones) in AWS.
+* Hosted on four managed name servers.
+* Name servers can be public or private, linked to VPC(s).
+* Stores DNS records (recordsets).

+## DEMO: Registering a Domain

+1. Go to the Route53 Console.
+2. Click **Registered Domains** on the left side.
+3. Click the **Register Domain** button.
+4. Enter a name and click the **Check** button to see availability.
+5. Add the domain to the cart.
+6. Click the **Continue** button.
+7. Three contacts are needed: Registrant, Administrative, and Technical.
+8. Choose to enable or disable Privacy Protection.
+9. Click the **Continue** button.
+10. Agree to the terms and click the **Complete Order** button.
+11. Finally, click the **Close** button.

+Under **Rending requests** on the left-side, the site is pending registration.

+* Name servers get allocated.

+## DNS Record Types

+FQDN = Fully Qualified Domain Name.

+* Nameservers (NS) are how delegation works end-to-end.
+* **A and AAAA** Records map hostnames to IP address (A = IPv4, AAAA = IPv6).
+* **CNAME** Records (canonical name) allow the creation of the equivalent of DNS shortcuts (host to host).
+They are used to reduce admin overhead.
+* **MX** Records are used to find a mail server (SMTP) for a domain.
+There are two values, priority and value options; lower values are higher priority.
+* **TXT** Records (also known as a text records) are a means to add arbitrary text to a domain.
+One common usage is to prove domain ownership.

+More ...

+* DNS **Time To Live (TTL)** can be set on DNS Records, it is a numeric value in seconds.